pateln40/CW1_2020/Learning Journal.md

 **16/11/2020**

   First time creating 3D animation in Unity for a game, I needed my character to move up down, left, right and down.
 Struggled to get the animation to move with the animations smoothly.
-The character would move in all directions but it would bounce back to the orginal postion which is unnatural.
+The character would move in all directions but it would bounce back to the original position which is unnatural.
 I finally fixed the issue and now the player moves without bouncing back and the animations seems to work well.